Construction Site Security That Starts the Day the Materials Arrive

 START SECURITY SERVICES TODAY

 Safeguard provides construction site security for projects dealing with theft, vandalism, property damage, illegal encampments, and trespassing.
 We usually start the day the materials and equipment show up, because that is usually the day the problems start.
 Copper gets stripped from the walls.
 Generators walk off overnight.
 Someone with no business inside a halfway-built building ends up injured on your insurance policy.

 The right coverage plan depends on the type of build and what is actually on site that is worth protecting.

-The security was not working, and it was not the guard’s fault.
+We have walked sites paying for 24/7 coverage that only needed overnight security.
+We have also walked sites where one unarmed guard was expected to cover four open gates across six acres.
+In 2023, a large project building distribution centers near Burbank Airport had one guard covering more than six warehouses and over five acres of land.
+The security was not working, and it was not the guard's fault.
 He could not cover that much property by himself.
 We took over, moved to two guards and a marked patrol vehicle, and incidents dropped 80% within a month.
 Each guard could now focus on specific areas, and the marked vehicle made the coverage visible from across the lot.

 A two-week project inside a gated warehouse with no history of incidents probably does not need a guard.
 A project that runs for months with expensive equipment on site does.

+Construction site security is not one service.
+The guard's responsibilities change based on the type of project, the phase it is in, and the risks it faces.
 A guard watching 30 homes on a residential build in Santa Clarita has a completely different job than a guard watching a broken gate being fixed over the course of a week.

 General contractors and site managers usually want to know whether they need a roving patrol, a standing guard, or both.
 That depends on the site-specific issues, the lot size, the project complexity, insurance or city requirements, and past incidents.

-Overnight 6pm–6am or 24/7 | Smaller builds usually need a guard overnight (6pm to 6am).
-Larger builds need 24/7 coverage for vendor check-ins, access control, and trespassing. |
+Smaller builds usually need a guard overnight (6pm to 6am).
+Larger builds need 24/7 coverage for vendor check-ins, access control, and trespassing.

-12 Hour Overnight Shift | Apartment buildings, houses, and condos do not always need full-time security.
-A 12 hour overnight shift is usually the better fit.
-The guard stays on-site through the highest-risk hours to watch for trespassing, property damage, and keep a visible presence. |
+Apartment buildings, houses, and condos do not always need full-time security.
+Mobile patrol is usually the better fit.
+The guard checks your property three or four times a night to watch for trespassing, property damage, and to keep a visible presence.

-Overnight Coverage | These properties are already built and functional, just going through renovations.
+These properties are already built and functional, just going through renovations.
 The timeline is not two weeks, but it is not two years either.
-We recommend overnight coverage focused on after-hours access to the active work zone. |
+We recommend overnight coverage focused on after-hours access to the active work zone.

 All our guards are licensed and insured through BSIS.
 Construction environments can be hazardous, so when we place a guard on a construction site, we look for someone with experience around active work zones.